Investing in Apartment Buildings: 14 Ways to Add Value to An Apartment Building

 13.)
 Upgraded Interior Finishes

-In most value-add deals, all units, or a percentage of them, have outdated legacy interiors and need upgrades.
+In most value-add deals, all units, or a percentage, have outdated legacy interiors and need upgrades.
 Upgrading the interior unit includes new luxury LVT flooring, new or resurfacing countertops, cabinets, new vanities, new fixtures, fresh paint, and much more.

 14.)
 Water Conservation